joergkrause/nyaf/docs/md/docs/lib/jsx.md

 </div>
 ~~~

-One caveat is that some “falsy” values, such as the 0 number, are still rendered by React.
+One caveat is that some “falsy” values, such as the 0 number, are still rendered by the *@nyaf* render engine.
 For example, this code will not behave as you might expect because 0 will be printed when *data.messages* is an empty array:

 ~~~tsx
 <div>